zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 The expression “you know full well” is used when so meone pretends they don’t know or understand something, when someone says the y don’t understand something, but they really do.
 It might also be use d if you are just confused about why someone is saying something.
 For example, your wife may say, “Let’s go to the baseball game.”
 You look at her and you don’t u nderstand why she’s saying that.
 You may say to her, “You know full well that you don’t like baseball.
 So why do you want to go?”
 You’re confused in that case.

 Anat isn’t confused.
 She knows that Larry knows tha t whatever she’s working on is out of her “area of expertise” (expertise).
 Your  “area of expertise” is something you know a lot about, something that you have a lot  of knowledge of.
 “Expertise” is related to the word “expert.”
 An “expert” is som eone who knows a lot about a certain topic.
-This thing that Anat is working on i s out of her area of expertise, meaning she is not an expert.
+This thing that Anat is working on is out of her area of expertise, meaning she is not an expert.

 She says she’s “coping.”
 The verb “to cope” (cope) means to manage a difficult or challenging situation, especially when you’re no t very good at what you are trying to do or you don’t have the necessary tools or resources to do something.
 When you are placed in a very difficult or challeng ing situation, sometimes you don’t have the experience or knowledge or resources  – that is, things you can use to help you handle the situation.
 So you have “ to cope” the best you can.
 You have to manage the situation the best that you are able.

 Larry says, “Is that what you’re doing?”
 He’s surpr ised that Anat thinks that she’s coping (meaning she’s doing okay but not very well) .
 Larry doesn’t even think she’s doing okay.
 He says, “It looks to me,” meanin g it seems to me, “like you’re making a mess of things.”
 “To make a mess (mess) of  things” means to create a lot of problems by doing things wrong, by doing thi ngs incorrectly.

 Anat says back to Larry, “Cut me some slack” (slack ).
 The expression “to cut someone some slack” is used informally to mean to make something easier for another person by not being as hard on them or by n ot trying to give someone a hard time.
-If you give someone a job, a task, and t he person isn’t doing very well at it, you might decide to give the person more tim e.
+If you give someone a job, a task, and the person isn’t doing very well at it, you might decide to give the person more tim e.
 This would be one way of “cutting the person some slack.”

 We also use this expression when someone is giving you a hard time, when someone is criticizing you.
 You might say to the pe rson criticizing you, “Cut me some slack,” meaning stop being so hard on me, stop  criticizing me.
 That’s the sense that Anat uses this expression here in the di alogue.
 She’s asking Larry to stop criticizing her.
 She says, “I’ve only been wor king on this for a day and it’ll take me a little time to get up to speed.”